 Chef Jean François Rouquette (who has worked in some of the greatest French kitchens, like Taillevent) says, “I like my cooking to be tasty, genuine and bear my personal stamp.”
 He has a Michelin star, and my meal demonstrated that it is fully deserved.
-Indeed, I would not be at all surprised if a second star appeared in the sky before too long.
-The ingredients he uses are impeccable, and he and his Assistant Chef Ai Okabayashi handle them with intelligence, skill and confidence.
-This is subtle and hugely enjoyable food.
+Indeed, the arrival of a second star would not surprise his many admirers (among whom I include myself).
+The ingredients he uses are impeccable, and he and his Assistant Chef Ai Okabayashi handle them with intelligence, skill and flair.
+This is food which impresses with its beautifully judged complexity.